gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `CERT_FILE`: Cert file path of HTTPS.
 - `KEY_FILE`: Key file path of HTTPS.
 - `STATIC_ROOT_PATH`: Upper level of template and static file path, default is the path where Gogs is executed.
+- `ENABLE_GZIP`: Enable this to have application level GZIP support.

 ## Database